agile-lab-dev/witboost-databricks-tech-adapter/docs/HLD.md

 The permissions that are applied involve the Owner of the system and the associated Developer Group.
 On Azure environments, they are granted a configurable role that can act on the Workspace resource.
 Typically, such role has the "CAN_MANAGE" permission level.

-If the Workspace already exists, no operation is performed.
+If the Workspace already exists, only alignment operations are performed, like users, groups and permissions alignment.
+Workspace creation and management can be disabled if the user provides a URL for an existing workspace rather than a name to be used on creation.

 ![Workspace Provisioning](img/hld-workload-workspace-provisioning.png)